-Bachelor’s degree preferably in in computer science or related field required.
+Bachelor’s degree in computer science or related field

-Five years of work experience with enterprise-level systems maintenance and software development, demonstrating significant responsibilities and achievements or other related experience required
+Five years of work experience with enterprise-level front end software development and maintenance, demonstrating significant responsibilities and achievements

 Demonstrated ability to work collaboratively and creatively in a software team environment using an agile development process, and to communicate effectively with non-technical stakeholders